TrueRou/maimai.py/docs/modules/concepts.md

 - Use Import-Token when uploading scores to divingfish: `PlayerIdentitifer(credentials=“Import-Token”)`.
 - When using arcade as a provider, `credentials` is the player's encrypted userId.

+## Song ID

+In our system, the same song's SD, DX, and UTAGE charts share the same Song ID.
+There are no Song IDs greater than 10000 (if any exist, they will be processed with modulo 10000 OR 100000).

+For example, the Song ID for Oshama Scramble!'s Standard, DX, and UTAGE charts is 363.

 ## Next

 At this point, you have learned all the core concepts of maimai.py.